 Spruces: If the needles are sharp, four-sided (square or rhomboid) and grow all around the twig it’s a spruce, shown above.
 Maine has black, white and red spruces but I’ve not made the effort to tell them apart yet.

-Firs: Firs have flat needles, green on top and whitish below.
+Firs: Firs have flat needles, green on top and white-striped below.
 The needles appear to grow in rows so the twigs sometimes look flat.
 Hemlocks share these characteristics but their twigs droop at the tips while balsam twigs are stiff and stand straight out.
 If the balsams had cones I could identify them easily because the cones stand erect on top of the branches.
-I haven't found any fir cones yet.
-They disintegrate when they mature at the end of the summer.
+I don’t see fir cones in September because they disintegrate when they mature at the end of the summer.

 Hemlocks: Hemlocks also have flat needles with two white stripes on the underside.
 The needles grow in only two rows on opposite sides of the twig.
 The twig is flat and flexible and droops at the tip.
 Hemlocks have tiny cones that hang below the branches.
 Of all these conifers I know hemlocks best because they’re native to Pennsylvania.